• Skip to primary navigation

 The Irish are famous for their potato dishes, and for good reason.
 Here are some of my favorites.

-• Irish Stacked Potato Bites: These incredible potatoes are easy to make, and perfect for St. Patrick’s Day.
+• Irish Stacked Potato Bites: These incredible potatoes are easy to make and perfect for St. Patrick’s Day.
 If they’re not gobbled up as soon as they come out of the oven, the Stacked Potato Bites will freeze and reheat beautifully.

 • Irish Colcannon: This traditional Irish dish is made with mashed potatoes, cabbage (or kale), onions, and butter.
 As a special treat for St. Patrick’s Day, I like to add crispy bacon.

-• Make Ahead Cottage Pie: Cottage Pie is one-dish wonder that is the ultimate in comfort food.
+• Make Ahead Cottage Pie: Cottage Pie is a one-dish wonder that is the ultimate in comfort food.
 Cheesy mashed potatoes sit on top of a mixture of ground beef and vegetables in a tasty gravy.

-• Irish Potato Leek Soup: This Irish Potato Leek Soup is a crowd pleasing soup that is perfect for St. Patrick’s Day!
+• Irish Potato Leek Soup: This Irish Potato Leek Soup is a crowd-pleasing soup that is perfect for St. Patrick’s Day!
 In fact, it’s probably the most delicious Potato Leek Soup that you’ll ever taste!

 • Dublin Coddle: Dublin Coddle is a traditional Irish dish dating back to the 17th century.
 It consists of potatoes, onions, and sausage cooked together and garnished with bacon to create an amazing dish.